Miami University: Athletics

-Men's ice hockey

-Miami's men's varsity ice hockey team started in 1978 coached by Steve Cady.
-The RedHawks made the NCAA national title game in 2009, but lost in overtime to Boston University after leading much of the game.
-In 2019, head coach Enrico Blasi (Total record: 398-311-76) was fired after 20 seasons with the team.
-Despite his success with the program, the RedHawks did not have a winning record since 2015.
+Miami RedHawks men's ice hockey team started in 1978 coached by Steve Cady.
+The RedHawks made the NCAA national title game in 2009, but lost in overtime to the Boston University Terriers after leading much of the game.
+They have made 12 appearances in the NCAA tournament.
+The men's ice hockey team plays at the Goggin Ice Center as part of the National Collegiate Hockey Conference.

-Since the Mid-American Conference does not include Division I men's ice hockey, Miami competed in the Central Collegiate Hockey Association (CCHA) through the 2012–2013 season.
-It was one of three schools from the MAC in the CCHA along with Bowling Green State University and Western Michigan University.
-However, starting with the 2013–2014 season, Miami and Western Michigan began competing in the National Collegiate Hockey Conference.

-The men's ice hockey team plays at the Goggin Ice Center.
-The center has two rinks: a practice rink, and Steve Cady Arena, which is used by the hockey team.
-The arena has a seating capacity of 3,200, and replaced the Goggin Ice Arena in 2006.

-Synchronized skating

-Miami's synchronized skating team began in August 1977 as a "Precision Skating Club" at Goggin Ice Center.
+The Miami University Synchronized Skating Team team began in August 1977 as a "Precision Skating Club" at Goggin Ice Center.
 The program achieved varsity status by 1996.
 The Miami University senior synchronized skating team are the 1999, 2006, and 2009 U.S. national champions.
 Miami won a silver medal at the 2007 World Championships, the first medal ever won by Team USA for synchronized skating.
 The collegiate-level team has won 18 national titles; Miami created a junior-varsity level team beneath the senior level.
-Vicki Korn, after serving as the coach of Miami's program for 25 years, announced her retirement in May 2009.
-The head coach is Carla DeGirolamo.
-A 2003 graduate of Miami, she skated with the program all four of her undergraduate years and then spent seven seasons as an assistant coach.